wdm0006/git-pandas/README.md

 repos, and any analysis is aggregated up from all of those into a single output (pandas dataframe).

-This is a pre-v1.0.0 project, so the interfaces and functionality may change.
+This is a pre-v1.0.0 project (just barely), so the interfaces and functionality may change.

 Current functionality includes: